-Former Coronation Street actress Tracy Brabin is among the short-listed Labour candidates hoping to be selected to replace Jo Cox today.
+Former Coronation Street actress Tracy Brabin is among the shortlisted Labour candidates bidding to replace Jo Cox.

 The actress, who has also appeared in Emmerdale and EastEnders, is joined by Jane Thomas in the contest to secure the Labour nomination for the Batley and Spen by-election on October 20.

-The West Yorkshire seat has been vacant since Jo Cox was shot and stabbed to death on June 16.
+The West Yorkshire seat has been vacant since Mrs Cox was shot and stabbed to death on June 16.

-Other major parties, including the Conservatives, Liberal Democrats and Ukip, have said they will not field a candidate in the by-election out of respect for Cox's memory.
+The Conservatives, Liberal Democrats and Ukip have said they will not field a candidate in the by-election out of respect for Mrs Cox's memory.

-But Labour does not expect the election to be "completely uncontested", with Liberty GB and the English Democrats among those previously stating they will contest the seat.
+Labour do not expect the election to be "completely uncontested", with Liberty GB and the English Democrats among those previously stating they will contest the seat.